PunchThrough/bean-docs/src/building-an-app/beanBlink-sdk.md

 ```
 ## Conclusion

-In this tutorial, you built a simple app using the Bean SDK for iOS.
-You built the interface and wired it to program logic.
-Finally, you installed the SDK and integrated the Bean SDK's methods with your program logic.
-Congratulations – you just built a full app with Bean!
+Whew!
+You built your first Bean iOS App!
+In this guide, we implemented what we did in v.01, installed the SDK, and integrated the Bean SDK's methods with the program logic.
+Congratulations!
+You now have the foundation to integrate the Bean's SDK into your personal projects.

 ## Troubleshooting